Highlyhotgames/fast_txtgen/README.md

 When "checking CUDA Installation" it will display a message "release 11.7" in cyan color.

-After installation is complete, download the model you want:
+After installation is complete, download the model you want by entering the numbers of the models separated by spaces, eg. 7 13 30:

 	./download